a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 cd ~/module1/bio_formats/gtf/
 sed -i 's/^/chr_/' dog_genes_table.tsv
 ```
-In our example, the caret symbol (^) is a regex which denotes the beginning of a line and we replaced this with `chr_`.
+In our example, the caret symbol (^) is metacharacter which denotes the beginning of a line (see table 1.2.1) and we replaced this with `chr_`.
 You can check whether the substitution worked or not by examining the first 10 lines of the table with head.

 > `Exercise 5`
 >